NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 Created and performed Prediction Models using Supervised Machine Learning:
   * Linear Regression - Single Variable with plots: Scatter, Line, Superposed.
   * Linear Regression - Multivariant with plots.
-  * Decision Trees - multiple Variables
+  * Decision Trees - Multiple Variables.
-  * Neural Networks - multiple variables and parsing of the data, different neural nets, autotuning.
+  * Neural Networks - Multiple variables and parsing of the data, different neural nets, autotuning.
-  * Tableau - visualization and data analysis for trends on original data to compare with prediction models.
+  * Tableau - Visualization and data analysis for trends on original data to compare with prediction models.

 See Technical Details below.